 4. Remove All Detachable Pieces

-Removable pieces usually include movable shelves, meat, fruit, and veggie drawers, ice maker bins, ice trays, egg trays, butter trays, milk compartments, condiment door trays, and the front grate and drip pan on the bottom of the fridge.
+Remove all detachable pieces including shelves, drawers, dividers, egg trays, butter trays, milk compartments, or condiment door trays.
+Don’t forget the ice-maker components, front grate, and drip pan on the bottom of the fridge.

 Pro Tip: Save some time by having an ‘assistant’ wipe down the outsides of all of your food containers and lids, then wash, rinse and dry the detachable pieces you have soaking while you’re cleaning the rest of the unit.